Abhijan2023/jenkins-jenkinsfile/README.md

 # JENKINS FILE

 A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.
 Jenkinsfile can be defined by using a domain specific language (DSL).
-It is written based on two syntax’s, namely:
+It is written based on two syntax’s, namely

 1. Declarative
 2. Scripted